-A hockey player who takes his eye off the puck will always lose a step to players like Hall-of-Famer Wayne Gretzky, who always knows where the puck is and where it’s going to be.
+A hockey player who takes his eye off the puck will always lose a step to players like Hall-of-Famer Wayne Gretzky, who always knew where the puck was and where it was going to be.

 The same goes for your 401(k) plan — don't take your eye off it.
 Keeping track of your dollars and cents is the first step to rebooting your 401(k) plan.
 In fact, it’s the bedrock on which everything else rests.

 If you don’t pinch pennies in the beginning, you’re squandering a golden opportunity to make more money down the road.
 It’s what economists call "compound interest" — when you earn interest not only on your original investment but also on the interest it has already earned.
 Through compounding, your investment assets grow, slowly at first, then at greater speeds as the years go by.

 Consider a monthly investment of $300.
 Given a 9% rate of return, that $300 monthly investment turns into $22,627 after five years, $58,054 after 10 years, $200,366 after 20 years, and an astounding $336,337 after 25 years.
 In fact, the longer you leave it alone, the more the interest "compounds."

 No wonder Albert Einstein referred to compounding as the most remarkable mathematical discovery ever.
 He's even said to have called it the "eighth wonder of the world."
 Economists may have a dry, bureaucratic name for it, but I prefer calling compound interest your very own personal moneymaking machine.

 To get started on the budget front, only put away what you can each month.
 Another night at home instead of dining out, a few degrees lower on the thermostat in the winter and a few higher in the summer, and other household cutbacks can save hundreds per month — and that’s hundreds you can pop into your 401(k) to start growing right away.